 The Air Force Installation and Mission Support Center, with headquarters at Joint Base San Antonio-Lackland, Texas, is one of six specialized centers assigned to Air Force Materiel Command.
-AFIMSC serves as the single intermediate-level headquarters responsible for providing installation and mission support capabilities to 77 Air Force installations, nine major commands and two direct reporting units with an annual budget of approximately $10 billion.
-The AFIMSC cross-functional team provides globally integrated management, resourcing and combat support programs and services in these major mission areas: Airmen and family services, base communications, chaplain, civil engineering, contracting, logistics readiness, public affairs, security forces and financial management programs.
+AFIMSC serves as the single intermediate-level headquarters responsible for providing installation and mission support capabilities to all Air Force and Space Force installations, major commands and direct reporting units.
+AFIMSC executes an annual budget of approximately $10 billion to deliver globally integrated management, resourcing and combat support programs and services in these major mission areas: Airmen and family services, base communications, chaplain, civil engineering, contracting, financial management, logistics readiness, public affairs and security forces.

 AFIMSC activated April 6, 2015, reached Initial Operating Capability on Oct.
 1, 2015, and a year later achieved Full Operating Capability in October 2016.

 AFIMSC comprises its headquarters, 10 detachments, which are collocated with the nine active-duty Air Force major commands and the Air Force District of Washington, and four Primary Subordinate Units.
 Those PSUs are the Air Force Civil Engineer Center, Air Force Installation Contracting Center, Air Force Security Forces Center and Air Force Services Center.

 The Air Force Secretary and Chief of Staff established the concept of AFIMSC in February 2014 as part of the Future Air Force Initiative.
 The initiative was the result of a 2013 Secretary of Defense decision to implement a new package of efficiency reforms, including reducing major headquarters across the Department of Defense.